 As an exclusive energy booster, caffeine presents enhancing effects in improving both mental and physical performance.
 It doesn’t simply give the body more energy but also manipulates brain chemistry to make you feel less tired.

 That said, caffeine is by no means the perfect energy booster for it comes with a plethora of side effects.
 The most notable of these include irritability, anxiety, energy crashes, jitters, and dizziness.
 That’s why it’s critical to administer caffeine in calculated doses only so that you can maximize its effects without experiencing the side effects.

-Caffeine and L-theanine have a synergistic relationship where the former alerts and awakens and the latter yields calm alertness while heightening creativity.
-So, while caffeine provides a jolt of energy, l-theanine balances it by preventing jitters.
-To understand this a little better, here’s a look at l-theanine by itself.
+Caffeine and L-theanine have a synergistic relationship where the former alerts and awakens and the latter yields calm alertness while heightening creativity. [*] So, while caffeine provides a jolt of energy, L-theanine balances it by preventing jitters.
+To understand this a little better, here’s a look at this amino acid by itself.

 But L-theanine works on both sides of the sleep cycle.
-Once awake, you can take L-theanine to start your day focused with research showing study participants performing better on attention tasks after supplementation.
+Once awake, you can take it to start your day focused with research showing study participants performing better on attention tasks after supplementation. [*]

 When L-theanine is combined with caffeine you get caffeine working on replacing adenosine in the brain.
 L-theanine, on the other hand, blocks excitatory responses, but without taking anything away from the energy aspect.
 So, while caffeine helps you power through your workouts, L-theanine is busy keeping things calm.